artivis/manif/README.md

     Year = {2018}
 }
 ```
-Notice that this reference is the one referred to throughout
-the code documentation.
+Notice that this reference is the one referred to throughout the code documentation.
+Since this is a versioned work, please refer to [version 1, available here](http://arxiv.org/abs/1812.01537v1), of the paper when corss-referencing with the `manif` documentation.
+This will give the appropriate equation numbers.

 ## Contributing